BoscoSO/DLP-2024/lambda/report.md

 ## Programming Languages Design

 ### 1.- Improved functionalities
+1. __Multi-Line Expressions__
+In order for this to work we are going to use the double semi-colon ';;' to marck the end of an input.
+So we made a function that wont stop until receaving the ';;' (get_exp on main.ml) and after that, the list is then tokenized and passed as a parameter to eval

 2. __Pretty printer__
 To improve readability, we add a pretty printer making use of the Format module.
 We created 2 new files (pp.ml and pp.mli) in which we implement pp_type, pp_term_eval and pp_term_bind.
 This new functions, using Format's module's boxes, make the outputs of the language more human-readable